Web Officers

 The Participants intend to work together to achieve the following objectives:

-• Provide effective training and education programs for the construction industry on "Focus Four" hazards and other recognized hazards in construction to promote understanding of workers' rights, including the use of the OSHA complaint process, and the responsibilities of employers and to communicate such information to workers and employers.
-Ensure training materials/programs are made available in appropriate languages and formats to equitably meet the needs of their target audiences.
+• Develop effective training and education programs for construction workers regarding fall protection, trenching and excavation, electrical safety, scaffold safety, confined space safety, steel erection, struck-by hazards, silica, heat illness prevention, as well as work-related mental health issues, and to communicate such information to constituent employers and workers2.
+Ensure training materials/programs are made available in appropriate languages and formats to meet the needs of their target audiences.

-OSHA's Alliances provide organizations an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of OSHA's initiatives, outreach, communication, training, and education.
-These Alliances have proven to be valuable tools for both OSHA and its Alliance participants.
-By entering into an Alliance with a party, OSHA is not endorsing or promoting, nor does it intend to endorse or promote, any of that party's products or services.
+OSHA Alliances provide organizations an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of OSHA initiatives, outreach, communication, training, and education.
+These Alliances have proved to be valuable tools for both OSHA and Alliance participants.
+By entering an Alliance with an organization, OSHA is not endorsing or promoting, nor does it intend to endorse or promote, any of that organization’s products or services.

 An implementation team made up of representatives of each organization will meet one to two times per year to track and share information on activities and results in achieving the goals of the Alliance.
-OSHA team members will include representatives of Region II and Region III offices and any other appropriate offices.
-OSHA will encourage State Plans' and OSHA On-Site Consultation programs' participation on the team.
+OSHA team members will include representatives of the Atlanta-East, Atlanta-West and Savannah Area OSHA offices and any other appropriate offices.
+OSHA will encourage State Plans and OSHA On-site Consultation Programs to participation on the team.

-This agreement will remain in effect for two years.
-Any signatory organization may terminate it for any reason at any time, provided they give 30 days' written notice.
-This agreement may be modified at any time with the written concurrence of all signatories.
+This agreement will remain in effect for two-years.
+Either signatory may terminate it for any reason at any time, provided they give 30 days written notice.
+This agreement may be modified at any time with the written concurrence of both signatories.

 Occupational Safety and Health Administration